SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-05-dog-factoring.md

 were chosen via sleight-of-hand to be easily solved.

 The D-Wave paper's authors showed subtle comic taste in their choice to publish this joke, which I admire &amp; applaud.
-However, they did not honestly admit to doing so, which I
+However, they did not honestly admit to having done so, which I
 deplore: jokes are only funny if you _let people in on the joke!_

 ### The Abacus